Level-set topology optimisation with unfitted finite elements and automatic shape differentiation: Examples

 where $C(\phi)$ is the volume constraint as previously with $V_f=0.06$.
 It should be noted that isolated volumes in the solid phase obstruct fluid flow due to the no-slip boundary conditions at the interface.
 As a result, these can artificially improve the objective.
 We therefore augment the minimum compliance objective with a term that penalises isolated volumes in the solid phase with a penalisation constant of $c=1000$.
 This ensures that isolated volumes in the solid phase are removed.
 Note that when no isolated volumes are present, the objective reduces to minimum compliance.

-To compute derivatives of $J$ with respect to $\phi$, we develop an adjoint method for staggered problems.
+To compute derivatives of $J$ with respect to $\phi$, we develop an adjoint method for staggered problems based on C\'ea's method \cite{10.1051/m2an/1986200303711_1986} and implement this in GridapTopOpt \citep{GridapTopOpt}.
 This is given in \ref{sec: Adjoint method for staggered problems} for general staggered problems of size $k$.
 Our particular example corresponds to the case $k=2$.
 Incorporating additional physics (e.g., thermostatics) increases the size of the staggered system.